- Boghossian’s “Manual for Creating Atheists”

 - No, This Part of My Argument Doesn’t Depend On Believing the Bible

 - An Open Letter to Peter Boghossian On “Doxastic Openness”

 - Conversations with Tim McGrew About Peter Boghossian

 I’ve been saying Peter Boghossian gets faith wrong, defining it as “pretending to know what you don’t know.”
 This should hardly come as any surprise; he gets all kinds of things wrong, including good thinking and/or honest communication, as I’ve shown earlier in this series, so why would anyone think he got faith right?
-Nevertheless, the complaint I’m raising against his (ahem) definition demands that I provide an alternative one.
+Nevertheless, the complaint I’m raising against his (ahem) “definition” demands that I provide the real one.

 What’s a Good Definition?